NicoleRauch/BusinessWebsite/jekyll/_posts/2016-05-16-shallow-rendering.md

 expect(result.props.children.length).to.eql(2);
 </pre>

-and about its children:
+and we can even ask about its children:

 <pre>
 expect(result.props.children[0].type).to.eql('p');
 </pre>

-and about its children's children:
+and about its children's children (that's because it is an HTML component):

 <pre>
 expect(result.props.children[0].props.children).to.eql('Nested Component with');